 Close your eyes for a few moments.
-You’ll soon be aware of thoughts streaming through your mind - thoughts reminding you of the jobs you haven’t done, anxious thoughts about the future, fragments of memories, images of people you know, snatches of songs you’ve recently heard…
+You’ll soon be aware of thoughts streaming through your mind — thoughts reminding you of the jobs you haven’t done, anxious thoughts about the future, fragments of memories, images of people you know, or snatches of songs you’ve recently heard.

 Now try to stop this stream of thought.
 See if you can experience a clear, empty mind, with no impressions or associations running through it.

 It’s unlikely that you will be able to do this.
 Involuntary ‘thought chatter’ seems to be an affliction of human beings.
-It’s there whenever our minds aren’t occupied with external things - when we’re lying in bed trying to get to sleep, waiting at the bus stop or at the doctor’s surgery.
-It’s there when we do jobs or tasks which aren’t interesting enough for us to give our whole attention to - for example, when a girl at the checkout spends the day daydreaming about her next free weekend, or when you’re supposed to paying attention to a boring conversation but find yourself wondering what you’re going to watch on TV this evening, or contemplating the difficulties you’re having at work.
-Thought-chatter fades away when our attention does become absorbed in external things - e.g. when we engage in challenging jobs or hobbies, or in distractions and entertainments, such as watching TV or films, or reading novels.
-But it always starts up again the moment our attention is unoccupied again.
+It’s there whenever our minds aren’t occupied with external things — when we’re lying in bed trying to get to sleep, waiting at the bus stop or at the doctor’s office.
+It’s there when we do jobs or tasks which aren’t interesting enough for us to give our whole attention to.
+For example, a cashier may spend her day daydreaming about her next free weekend.
+A boring conversation may lead a man to wonder what he'll watch on TV that night.

-‘Thought-chatter’ is such a normal part of our experience that most of us take it completely for granted.
-But why should we have a kind of voice in our heads, a noise and image-producing machine constantly recalling our experience, replaying bits of information we’ve absorbed and imagining scenarios before they’ve occurred?
+Thought-chatter is such a normal part of our experience that most of us take it completely for granted.
+But why should we have a kind of voice in our heads, a noise and image-producing machine that constantly recalls our experience, replaying bits of information we’ve absorbed and imagining scenarios before they’ve occurred?
 Why should our minds jump randomly from one association to the next?
 Doesn’t this mean that we’re all a bit crazy?

-Part of the reason for this is simply that ‘thought-chatter’ creates a constant disturbance inside us.
-Our mind is filled with chaos of swirling thoughts that we have little or no control over, and so we feel unsettled and uneasy, in the same way that we do when there is a loud disturbance outside us.
-It creates what the psychologist Mihalyi Csikszentmihalyi calls ‘psychic entropy’ – a lack of control over our own minds.
+Part of the reason for this is simply that thought-chatter creates a constant disturbance inside us.
+Our mind is filled with the chaos of swirling thoughts that we have little or no control over.
+We feel unsettled and uneasy, in the same way that we do when there's a loud disturbance outside us.
+It creates what the psychologist Mihalyi Csikszentmihalyi calls psychic entropy — a lack of control over our own minds.

 Thought-chatter also creates a barrier between us and our experience.
-It stops us experiencing the world in an immediate way.
-It creates a fog of abstraction in our minds, which dilutes and obscures all our experience, everything we see, hear, smell, feel or touch, so that reality becomes a shadow.
-It may even create a sense of unreality, when the memories, images and scenarios which run through our mind appear more real than our actual experience.
+It stops us from experiencing the world in an immediate way.
+It creates a fog of abstraction in our minds, which dilutes and obscures our experience — everything we see, hear, smell, feel, and touch — so that reality becomes a shadow.
+It may even create a sense of unreality, when the memories, images, and scenarios that run through our mind appear more real than our actual experience.

 Perhaps the biggest problem with thought-chatter though is that it’s often tinged with negativity.
 Thoughts about the future are tinged with worry and anxiety, thoughts about the past are tinged with regret or bitterness and thoughts about your present life situation are tinged with dissatisfaction.